LiveTex/Livetex-Tools/README.md

     %.css-compile                   :   compiles all css files mentioned in sources list
                                         into single stream and inserts it instead of TAG

++ **Main**:
+can be used for one template or sources-list or module

+**js**: js.mk

+    %.js-lint             : checks with google-closure-linter code style of sources mentioned in sources list
+                            % - name of sources list
+    %.js-check            : checks syntax with google-closure-compiler
+                            % - name of template
+    %.js-assemble         : assembles js template to js build path
+                            % - name of template
+    %.js-extract-externs  : extracts externs from built files
+                            % - name of built file
+    %.js-test             : runs test
+                            % - name of the test
+    %.highest-version     : sets module version to highest version found in npm
+                            % - module name
+    %.latest-version      : sets module version to latest version found in npm
+                            % - module name

+**css**: web.mk

+    %.css-assemble        : assembles css template to css build path
+                            % - name of template

 + **General**:
 can be used as script in NPM